Benefits of a CAEP Program

-(1) a degree or professional certificate from a post-secondary academic institution outside of the United States AND at least one year of prior related work experience in the occupational field acquired outside the United States.
+- Has an agriculture degree or professional certificate from a foreign post-secondary academic institution or a certificate from a nationally recognized accredited agency and at least one year of prior applicable work experience in his or her occupational field outside the United States

-(2) five years of agriculture experience outside the United States in the occupational field in which they are seeking training
+- Has five years of agriculture work experience outside the United States in the occupational field in which they are seeking training

-- Who is currently enrolled in and pursuing studies at a degree or certificate-granting, post-secondary institution outside of the United States.
+- Who is currently enrolled in and pursuing studies at an agriculture degree- or certificate-granting post-secondary academic or nationally recognized accredited institution outside the United States

-(2) have graduated from such an institution no more than 12 months prior to your internship start date.
+- Who have graduated from such an institution no more than 12 months before their program start date

-(1) One year of domestic experience in a CAEP Apprenticeship Program, or
+- One year of domestic experience in agriculture

-(2) Documented experience or education in your chosen program, or
+- Documented experience or education in your chosen program

-CAEP’s Domestic Apprentice program is for citizens of the USA desiring to do an apprenticeship in the USA.
+CAEP’s Domestic Apprentice Program is for citizens of the U.S. desiring to do an apprenticeship in the USA.

-(1) Domestic 2 or 4 year students who are looking for validated internship in their current field of study OR qualified individuals who have a strong desire for learning skills within their chosen field through hands-on participation and validation, or
+- Qualified individuals who have a strong desire for learning skills within their chosen field through hands-on participation and validation

-(2) Incumbent workers looking to expand their careers through further education and work experience in other related employment.
+- Incumbent workers who are looking to expand their careers through further education and work experience in other related employment